Xaegir/temp-website/content/english/career/blockchain-engineer.md

 _Role-specific traits include:_

-* You share the philosophy behind Web3
-* Strategic leadership and ability to interface directly with founders or board at a tech, Web3, or crypto company
-* Blockchain / crypto culture knowledge
+* Have context and insight into the NFT space
+* Proven track record of greenfield development and blockchain and/or token launches